Annual Financial Report - DTR 6.3.5 Disclosure

 The Preliminary Announcement includes an indication of the important events that occurred during the year and a condensed set of the financial statements.

 The Group's auditor has reported on the accounts and its reports are unqualified.
 The Independent Auditor's Report on the Group financial statements is set out in full on pages 52-55 of the 2019 Annual Report and Accounts.

 APPENDIX A - DIRECTORS' RESPONSIBILITY STATEMENT

-The 2018 Annual Report and Accounts contain a responsibility statement in compliance with paragraph 4.1.12 of the DTR.
-The directors' responsibility statement is set out on page 17 of the 2018 Annual Report and Accounts for the Group.
+The 2019 Annual Report and Accounts contain a responsibility statement in compliance with paragraph 4.1.12 of the DTR.
+The directors' responsibility statement is set out on pages 26-27 of the 2019 Annual Report and Accounts for the Group.
 This statement is set out below in full and unedited text.

 Directors are also required to:

 The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company, for safeguarding the assets, for taking reasonable steps for the prevention and detection of fraud and other irregularities and for the preparation of a Directors’ Report and Directors’ Remuneration Report which comply with the Listing Rules and the Disclosure and Transparency rules.

 Legislation in Israel governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Each of the Directors confirms to the best of his or her knowledge: